More Expressive Attention with Negative Weights: Method

 \subsection{Design Principle}

 \textbf{(1) The way to introduce negative weights.} Although the inner product of query and key vectors naturally contains both positive and negative values, we apply an exponential function to this inner product and subsequently recover the sign of each term.
-This method is driven by our observation that an effective attention pattern for convergence must demonstrate sufficient kurtosis; i.e., it should be sparse and sharp enough.
+This method is driven by our observation that an effective attention pattern for convergence must demonstrate sufficient kurtosis—that is, it should be sparse and sharp enough.
 Without the exponential function, the attention pattern tends to be too flat, which can impede training convergence.
 We also tried using a cubic function as an alternative, which would eliminate the sign recovery process while still offering attention weights with adequate kurtosis.
 However, we ultimately chose the exponential function because of its convenience in gradient computation.

-\textbf{(2) The way to avoid numerical overflow.} In Eq.\ref{eq:leon-formula}, we avoid numerical overflow in exponential functions by subtracting the maximum \textit{absolute} value from the index.
-This approach differs from the softmax, which subtracts the maximum value, as seen in Eq.\ref{eq:softmax-formula}.
-Our approach ensures that the maximum input to $\texttt{SignExp}(\cdot)$ remains 0, effectively avoiding overflow caused by a large $s_{i,j} \cdot \textbf{p}_{i,j}$, as illustrated in Figure~\ref{fig:max}.
+\textbf{(2) The way to avoid numerical overflow.} In Eq.\ref{eq:leon-formula}, we avoid numerical overflow in exponential functions by subtracting the maximum \textit{absolute} value from the exponent.
+This differs from softmax, which subtracts the maximum value, as seen in Eq.\ref{eq:softmax-formula}.
+Our approach ensures that the maximum input to $\texttt{SignExp}(\cdot)$ remains 0, effectively avoiding overflow caused by a large $s_{i,j} \cdot \textbf{p}_{i,j}$, as shown in Figure~\ref{fig:max}.

+Additionally, subtracting the maximum \textit{absolute} value effectively preserves the relative magnitude between negative and positive inner products in the final attention weights.
+For instance, as shown in Figure~\ref{fig:max}(b), if the minimum inner product is –100 and the maximum is 1, we expect the final attention weights to reflect that the absolute value of the smallest negative weight still exceeds that of the highest positive weight.
+Conversely, Figure~\ref{fig:max}(a) illustrates the opposite scenario, where positive weights dominate.

-\textbf{(3) The way to normalization.} In softmax functions, the denominator in Eq.\ref{eq:softmax-formula} is the summation of the numerator, serving to normalize the outputs.
+\textbf{(3) The way to normalization.} In the softmax function, the denominator in Eq.~\ref{eq:softmax-formula} is the sum of the numerators, serving to normalize the outputs.
 This process ensures that the resulting attention weights sum to 1, with each term constrained within the range of $[0, 1]$.
 Previous studies suggested that, for better convergence, the sum of attention weights in a row should remain stable, although not necessarily equal to a constant 1~\cite{wortsman2023replacingsoftmaxreluvision}.
-If not, training tricks are necessary to remain convergence and training stability~\cite{ramapuram2024theoryanalysisbestpractices}.
+If not, training tricks are necessary to maintain convergence and training stability~\cite{ramapuram2024theoryanalysisbestpractices}.